 An ecosystem for innovation based around experience

 Shaping the future of health involves breaking down silos and harnessing innovation across specialties and industries in order to create a more sustainable approach to healthcare.
 There exists a need to innovate collaboratively, not only through technology, but platforms, business models, and thinking, in order to shift the focus from healthcare to sick-care and put the patient at the center.
+We are helping build this at the center of the Basel life science and technology community.

 Infrastructure makes innovation possible